greatest-ape/OctaSine/README.md

-* Four operators with independent parameters such as volume, panning, modulation index, feedback, three different frequency modifiers (ratio, free and fine) and ASDR volume envelope parameters.
+* Four operators with independent parameters such as volume, panning, modulation index, feedback, three different frequency modifiers (ratio, free and fine) and ADSR volume envelope parameters.
 The operators can be independently switched to white noise mode
 * Flexible routing allowing setting the output operator (with some limitations) as well as the percentage of signal that is simply added to the